 In addition to picking the right drink or liquor, here are 3 tips to enjoying alcoholic drinks on a keto diet.

-1. Drink in moderation.
-Not only over consumption leads to poor decision making, but they can also add up your carb intake.
+- Drink in moderation.
+Not only overconsumption leads to poor decision-making, but it can also add up your carb intake.
 Limit yourself to a set amount and say no.

 Take Home Message